sn8ke01/Cybernomicon/RealWorldBugHunting.md

 #### URL Parameter
 Application uses an URL parameter to send a **GET** request to the destination URL.

-In the below example the redirect paramerter is **redirect_to=** but is could be any number of things.
+In the below example the redirect parameter is **redirect_to=** but is could be any number of things.

 ```html
 https://www.google.com/?redirect_to=https://www.attacker.com